 Significance and Use

 Decision support systems have been used for health care successfully for many years, and several institutions have already assembled large knowledge bases.
 There are many conceptual similarities among these knowledge bases.
 Unfortunately, the syntax of each knowledge base is different.
-Since no one institution will ever define a complete health knowledge base, it will be necessary to share knowledge bases among institutions.
+Since no one institution will ever define a complete health knowledge base, it will be necessary to share knowledge artifacts among institutions.
+A number of efforts have been instituted to increase the accessiblity of clinical knowledge resources, notably the Mobilizing Computable Biomendical Knowledge project.

 Many obstacles to sharing have been identified: disparate vocabularies, maintenance issues, regional differences, liability, royalties, syntactic differences, etc. This standard addresses one obstacle by defining a syntax for creating and sharing knowledge bases.
 In addition, the syntax facilitates addressing other obstacles by providing specific fields to enter maintenance information, assignment of clinical responsibility, links to the literature, and mappings between local vocabulary terms and terms in the knowledge base.